manikyabard/PESU-IO-2019-ML-Project/README.md

 # PESU-IO-2019-ML-Project

-## The web scraping project is in scraper.ipynb
+### The web scraping project is in scraper.ipynb
+### The scraped csv files are in the folder datasets